 Petaluma, CA 94952

-SUMMER HOURS: 9 am – 5 pm, Monday through Friday.
+HOURS: 9 am – 5 pm, Monday through Friday.
 Closed on weekends, national holidays and all school holidays.
+We will be closed for the Winter Break beginning on Monday, December 22nd.
+We will resume regular hours on Monday, January 6th.
+Happy Holidays and New Year!

 This beloved community center originally opened on September 11, 1958 as the Jack Cavanagh Recreation Center and was the home of the Petaluma Boys’ Club.